 Just as you do when filing against a governmental agency, you must send the MAIF a separate and specific “notice.”
 The deadline for that notice is six months after the date of the accident.
 It is critical that you do not miss this deadline.
 Check out our comprehensive article for more information about uninsured and underinsured motorist coverage in Maryland.

 There are additional car accident deadlines in Maryland related to PIP (Personal Injury Protection) claims.
 Unless you specifically waived PIP coverage, it will be included in your own existing insurance policy.
 This coverage is meant to pay for a specific amount of medical bills and lost wages regardless of who caused the accident.

 The deadline for submitting your PIP application is one year after the accident.
 It is critical that you file your PIP application as quickly as you can so that you will not miss the deadline, and will be able to pay for some part of your initial bills.

 The bottom line is this: understand the specific laws that govern your car accident case.
-Missing a deadline could defeat your case and deny you compensation for your injuries.
+Missing a deadline with the Maryland uninsured motorist statute of limitations could defeat your case and deny you compensation for your injuries.
 Maryland car accident deadlines are complicated, and many cases are lost because victims or their attorneys are unaware of the complexities of the law.
 Call the attorneys at Zirkin and Schmerling Law at 410-753-4611 to stay informed!